zju-vipa/EVS-Net/README.md

-# code for EVS-Net
+# EVS-Net
-## Edge-competing Pathological Liver Vessel Segmentation with Limited Labels (AAAI 2021)
+Code for Edge-competing Pathological Liver Vessel Segmentation with Limited Labels (AAAI 2021) will be released soon.
-Coming soon.